 Quantitative easing makes it easier for businesses to borrow money from banks, by essentially lowering the cost of borrowing money.

-When treasury yields stay low, long-term interest rates remain low, which can make it easier for consumers to take out loans for a car, house, or other types of debt.
+When the Fed purchases Treasuries from the government, this also keeps Treasury yields low by increasing the demand for them.
+When Treasury yields stay low, long-term interest rates remain low, which can make it easier for consumers to take out loans for a car, house, or other types of debt.

-While Congress controls government spending and tax rates, the Federal Reserve controls short-term interest rates, which are the main tool used to prevent or lower the impacts of a recession.
+While Congress controls government spending and tax rates–what’s known as fiscal policy–the Federal Reserve controls short-term interest rates, which are the main tool used to prevent or lower the impacts of a recession–a system known as monetary policy.

-More specifically, the Fed adjusts the rate that banks have to pay to one another to loan money that is held in Federal Reserve accounts.
+More specifically, the Fed adjusts the rate that banks have to pay to one another to loan money that is held in Fed accounts.
 If banks can borrow money at a lower rate, they in turn can lend money to their customers at a lower rate.

 One limitation on interest rates is that they can’t practically be lowered to less than zero.
 Technically, negative interest rates are possible, but this would mean that banks would actually be paying people to borrow money, rather than the other way around.

 When interest rates fall to near zero, and banks, corporations, and individuals hoard money, this results in a lack of liquidity in the market.
-Quantitative easing can help release money from this type of liquidity trap back into the market.
+Quantitative easing can help release money back into the market.
+The asset purchases will take place over the course of several months.
+The goal is to make sure that businesses have sufficient funds to lend to other businesses throughout the economic downturn.

 Past Examples of Quantitative Easing